doctrine-extensions/DoctrineExtensions/README.markdown

 This package contains extensions for Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.

+You can test these extensions on [my blog](http://gediminasm.org/test/ "Test doctrine behavior extensions").

 ## Including DoctrineExtensions

 To include the DoctrineExtensions should fire up an autoloader, for example: